 DNA testing of the dystrophin gene to diagnose BMD is now widely available and is usually done from a blood sample.
-In many cases, the DNA test alone can tell families and doctors with a fairly high degree of certainty whether the disease course is more likely to be BMD or Duchenne muscular dystrophy (DMD).
-You can ask your MDA clinic physician or genetic counselor what tests are available.
-For more on getting a definitive genetic diagnosis, see The Genie's Out of the Bottle: Genetic testing in the 21st century.
+In many cases, the DNA test alone can tell families and doctors with a high degree of certainty whether the disease course is more likely to be BMD or DMD.
+Genetic testing is indicated in patients with high levels of CK and suggestive signs or symptoms of BMD (or DMD).
+When a mutation in the DMD gene is identified, the disease is confirmed.

 To view a presentation by a genetic counselor, see the August 2012 video Genetics of BMD: Why Your Mutation Matters.

 In some cases, to be more certain about the disease and its course, a doctor may suggest a muscle biopsy in which a small sample of muscle is taken for special examination.
 Most patients are diagnosed by molecular genetic testing without undergoing muscle biopsy because muscle histology for BMD is not specific.
 Muscle biopsies show fibrosis and fat tissue instead of muscle tissue, as well as signs of degeneration, regeneration, and muscle fiber hypertrophy (enlargement of the muscle fibers).3,4,5 Special staining in the muscle biopsy and dyes using antibodies for the detection of dystrophin may be used in case of a negative genetic testing.